 All my books describe in one way or another the idea of “right thinking,” that is, making design decisions that are considered and defendable.
 Random design decisions are fine – they are sometimes even considered artistic – and we see them everywhere.
 But books that encourage you to do whatever you happen to feel like doing at the moment are not earning their keep.
 An author (and a teacher) should help a reader see through a different set of eyes.
 Having tried it, a reader (and a student) may choose not to see that way any longer, but they have been given a useful experience and information to make a meaningful choice.
 After all, what is more important than the way you think?

-My six books include The Elements of Graphic Design, Second Edition (2011), Advertising Design and Typography (2007), and Really Good Logos Explained (2008).
-Four of my books remain in print, one has sold over 60,000 copies and that, at least statistically, qualifies it as a “standard.”
+My nine books include Listening to Type: Making Language Visible (September 2016); The Elements of Graphic Design, Second Edition (2011); Advertising Design and Typography, Second Edition (2015); and Really Good Logos Explained (2008).
+Five of my books remain in print, one has sold over 75,000 copies and that, at least numerically, qualifies it as a “standard.”